-Wessex PSC is helping organisations across Wessex to learn from deaths of people in their care, helping NHS organisations to improve the quality of the care they provide to patients and their families, and identify where they could do more.
+Wessex AHSN is helping organisations across Wessex to learn from deaths of people in their care, helping NHS organisations to improve the quality of the care they provide to patients and their families, and identify where they could do more.

 A CQC review in December 2016, 'Learning, candour and accountability: a review of the way trusts review and investigate the deaths of patients in England' found some providers were not giving learning from deaths sufficient priority and so were missing valuable opportunities to identify and make improvements in quality of care.